VeronicaOnMission/VeronicaOnMission.github.io/_pages/about.md

 ---
 ## Values
-Communicate the message of Jesus in a way that is understandable and unwavering<br>
+<p align="center">Communicate the message of Jesus in a way that is understandable and unwavering</p>
-Train and empower Christians to confidently and effectively share their faith<br>
+<p align="center">Train and empower Christians to confidently and effectively share their faith</p>
-Intentionally support spiritual growth and long-term discipleship<br>
+<p align="center">Intentionally support spiritual growth and long-term discipleship</p>
-Yearly Goal: Share the Gospel with 500 people in the next 12 months<br>
+<p align="center">Yearly Goal: Share the Gospel with 500 people in the next 12 months</p>
-Build relationships with churches, ministries, and organizations to expand impact and reach<br>
+<p align="center">Build relationships with churches, ministries, and organizations to expand impact and reach</p>
-Engage in consistent prayer with faith that God will act and guide the ministry<br>
+<p align="center">Engage in consistent prayer with faith that God will act and guide the ministry</p>
 {: .notice--info}

 ---
 ## Vision
-Local Impact – see lives in Albuquerque transformed through the Truth of the Gospel<br>
+<center>Local Impact – see lives in Albuquerque transformed through the Truth of the Gospel</center><br>
-Raise a Generation of Witnesses – equip and activate believers of all ages to live as bold, Spirit-led witnesses in their everyday lives<br>
+<center>Raise a Generation of Witnesses – equip and activate believers of all ages to live as bold, Spirit-led witnesses in their everyday lives</center><br>
-Kingdom Carrier – carry the presence and power of God into the city and streets – bringing healing, deliverance and salvation to a broken world<br>
+<center>Kingdom Carrier – carry the presence and power of God into the city and streets – bringing healing, deliverance and salvation to a broken world</center><br>
 {: .notice--success}
 ---